yoonmoonsick/dnd2024/README.md

 - Level 6: Concealed Position
   - You can take the Hide action as a bonus action.
 If you make an attack roll while hidden and the roll misses, making the attack roll doesn’t reveal your location.
 - Level 10: Reposition
-  - Whenever a creature misses you with an attack roll, you can take a Reaction to move up to half your Speed.
+  - As a Reaction, you can move up to half your Speed and disengage.

 ### High Roller